 When Wednesday descends the stairs of the dilapidated family mansion for a date, she's outfitted in screaming canary-yellow, blinding all about her and burrowing a hole of light into their dark world.
 Then, guess who's coming to dinner?

-To equalize the social barriers, some mischief is instigated by brat-in-residence Pugsley Addams (Adam Riegler), who, realizing his days of rack torture by Big Sis are at an end, decides to drug her into pitch-blackness and scare her suitor away.
-Grandma (Jackie Hoffman), a wilted flower-child from the "summer of love," has just the potion.
+Ask not for whom the wedding bell tolls — you don't even have to.
+This kind of clash of classes, with a marriage in the balance, has animated comedies from You Can't Take It With to La Cage aux Folles, and this show sticks to the track.
+To equalize the social barriers, some mischief is instigated by brat-in-residence Pugsley Addams ( Adam Riegler), who, realizing his days of rack torture by Big Sis are at an end, decides to drug her into pitch-blackness and scare her suitor away.
+Grandma ( Jackie Hoffman), a wilted flower-child from the "summer of love," has just the potion.
 Unfortunately, it is intercepted by Alice Beineke, who throws caution to the winds and bumps-and-grinds across the dinner table.

 As you may gather, the casting is — to use a not-inappropriate word — dead-on.
 From Lane and Neuwirth lording with such serious silliness over the proceedings to Lurch's last lunge, it seems made-to-order — and was: Casting was being done as the show was being written, enabling the Jersey Boys scripters, Marshall Brickman and Rick Elice, to customize the characterizations.

 [flipbook] So, when the show didn't land right in its Chicago tryout, some very important names were dispatched to the Windy City to assess the damage and suggest the fixes.
 The result that reached Broadway, bandaged but unbowed, is a testament to scotch tape and craftsmanship, and it was warmly welcomed by first-nighters.